raydelvecchio/firefox-bookmarks-sync/README.md

 # Bookmarks Sync
 Every time I add a bookmark to a folder in Firefox, I want to add it to an iCloud as well, auto downloading the PDF if there is any.
 This is so I can use my iPad as a reading devine.
 System program to monitor this!

+# Features
+* all in vanilla python, no external imports needed
+* customizable routes, target folders, and refresh times

 # Notes
 * Firefox maintains bookmarks in a SQLite file, located at `/Users/<USER>/Library/Application Support/Firefox/Profiles`, in a folder that looks like `23gbxgg0.default-release-1`, always containing `default-release`
     * Stores them in the User's Library so if uninstalled the data perserveres